daniel-ilett/blog/_posts/2019-04-12-tut1-0-smo-shader-basics.md

 #include "UnityCG.cginc"
 ~~~

 We start off defining which functions are our shaders.
 We'll be writing old-school `vertex` and `fragment` shaders - Unity also provides functionality for its own kinds of shaders like `surface` shaders, but we won't be needing those.
 Our `vertex` shader is going to be called `vert`, and our `fragment` shader will be called `frag`.
 Those are just conventions - you can name them whatever you'd like.
+If some of those words sound scary, no worries - the important ones are discussed just a little further down.

-The included file contains a few helper functions, some of which we use later in the code.
+The included file contains a few helper functions, some of which we use later in the code; this file is a freebie and can be included in any Unity shader in this manner.

 ~~~glsl
 struct appdata